decretist/Dissertation/Chapter3/chapter3.md

 and effaced completely behind their immortal works." [@kuttner_father_1941, 4].

-[^16]: **Expand: Winroth argues for a short teaching career, Southern argues for no teaching career.** R.W.
-Southern is the extreme outlier in this regard, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a teacher: "Reliable writers after his death affirmed that Gratian was a Benedictine monk of the Camaldolesian Order, a small Italian branch of the Benedictines, which combined austerity of life with considerable freedom to contribute to the work of the Church in a wide variety of ways.
-This is what Gratian did.
-He engaged in a very un-monastic branch of study, and produced a law book which became the most widely distributed and probably most generally used of all the masterpieces of twelfth-century learning."
-"the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church". [@southern_scholastic_1995, 286-287, 304].
-Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."
+[^16]: **Winroth argues for a short teaching career, Southern argues for no teaching career.** Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."
 [@southern_scholastic_1995, 287, 304]. **Does Southern provide
 footnotes to support these statements?**